There has been one epic problem in all my family tree research:

 Blennerhassett Cashel (died 1915).

-The first person in our family with "Blennerhassett" as a name is:
+The people in our family with "Blennerhassett" as a name are:

 As well as using the name "Blennerhassett",